Chiang Wei-kuo: Final years

 In the early 1990s, Chiang Wei-kuo established an unofficial Spirit Relocation Committee (奉安移靈小組) to petition the Communist government to allow his adopted father Chiang Kai-shek and brother Chiang Ching-kuo to be interred in mainland China.
 His request was largely ignored by both the Nationalist and Communist governments, and he was persuaded to abandon the petition by his father's widow Soong Mei-ling in November 1996.

-In 1991, Chiang's housemaid, Li Hung-mei (李洪美, or 李嫂) was found dead in Chiang's estate in the Taipei City.
+In 1991, Chiang's housemaid, Li Hung-mei (李洪美, or 李嫂) was found dead in Chiang's estate in Taipei City.
 The following police investigation discovered a stockpile of sixty guns on Chiang's estate.
 Chiang himself admitted the possibility of a link between the guns and his maid's death, which was later ruled a suicide by the police.
 The incident permanently tarnished Chiang Wei-kuo's name, at a time when the Chiang family was increasingly unpopular on Taiwan and even within the Nationalist Party.

 In 1993, Chiang Wei-kuo was employed as a senior advisor to President Lee Teng-hui despite their previous political rivalry.

 In 1994, a hospital was supposed to be named after him (蔣緯國醫療中心) in Sanchih, Taipei County (now New Taipei City), after an unnamed politician donated to Ruentex Financial Group (潤泰企業集團), whose founder was from Sanchih.
 Politicians questioned the motivation.

 In 1996, the Chiang home on military land was finally demolished by the order of the Taipei municipal government under Chen Shui-bian.
 The estate had been constructed in 1971.
 After Chiang moved elsewhere in 1981, he deeded it to his son.
 The justification was that his son was not in military service and thus was not entitled to live there.

 Chiang Wei-kuo died at the age of 80, on 22 September 1997, from kidney failure.
 He had been experiencing falling blood pressure complicated by diabetes after a 10-month stay at Taipei Veterans General Hospital, Taipei.
 He had wished to be buried in Suzhou on the mainland but was instead buried at Wuchih Mountain Military Cemetery.